zjunlp/IEPile/README.md

 * `checkpoint_dir`: The path to the LoRA weight files.
 * `output_dir`: This parameter does not take effect during inference and any path can be specified.
 * `input_file`, `output_file`: Specify the input path for the test file and the output path for the prediction results, respectively.
-* `max_source_length`, `max_new_tokens`: Set the maximum input length and the number of new tokens to be generated, adjusting according to device performance.
+* `cutoff_len`, `max_new_tokens`: Set the maximum input length and the number of new tokens to be generated, adjusting according to device performance.

 > Quantization can be performed by setting bits to 4; it is recommended for the RTX3090.